 “Flying Officer Kirkwood has as a captain of aircraft completed many successful sorties, operating against many of the most important targets in Germany and Italy.
 While attacking Mannheim, his aircraft was engaged by searchlights and anti-aircraft fire and severely damaged.
 Nevertheless, with great determination Flying Officer Kirkwood pressed home his attack.
 Immediately afterwards his aircraft was engaged by two enemy fighters and further damaged, but this officer skilfully frustrated the attackers and flew the bomber safely back to base.
 Throughout sorties against strongly defended targets Flying Officer Kirkwood’s determination to achieve his objective has been demonstrated by the excellent photographs he has obtained.”

 His home was at Sugnall, near Eccleshall, Staffordshire.
-His father was groom on the Sugnall estate until shortly before Ted’s death; he lost his job when the riding horses on the estate had to be destroyed because of the war, and only days before his death Ted had helped his parents move house to the village of Croxton, about a mile away.
+His father was groom on the Sugnall estate until shortly before Ted’s death; he lost his job when the riding horses on the estate had to be destroyed because of the war.
+Only days before Ted’s death, Ted had helped his parents move house to the village of Croxton, about a mile away.
 Ted worked in a garage in Eccleshall before the war and was a member of the choir at Croxton Church, where he is buried.

 Born and bred in Braemar, Aberdeenshire